 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise therof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

 What happens to a society where citizens are not allowed to choose what they read and speak?
-Think of something that you learned from reading a book.
-Now, imagine if that book were out of your reach.
-When the rights of the citizenry are ignored, will those citizens remain silent?
 The principle of intellectual freedom requires a free exchange of ideas.
 When a government suppresses the exchange of a representative range of ideas, what happens?

 There are plenty of books that contain information that many of us would consider objectionable, wrong, hurtful, racist, bad taste, etc. Is there ever an instance where censorship is acceptable?